yse-rc/knowledge_base/_posts/2025-08-29-intro-to-hpc.md

+---
+date: 2025-08-29
-# Introduction to HPC at Yale
+title: Introduction to HPC at Yale
+categories:
+- HPC at Yale
+description: introduction to HPC at Yale
+type: Document
+---

 ## Why use a HPC?
 - Personal machine is too slow and/or does not have enough storage
 - Get access to GPUs